DoriCzele/CupcakeClub/readme.md

 * #FFFFFF: The background of the overall website is white in order achieve a clean nad modern look.
 * #7386C2: This colour is used as background colour in different sections.
-* #D63384: This color is used in the navbar and certain texts to drive user's attention to it.
+* #D63384: This color is used in the navbar and certain texts to draw user's attention to it.
 * #2C3E50: This colour is used as a feature colour in dividers across the website as well as in the footer.

 ### Structure